 Working with OverDrive, the project managers will document what publishers and model factors are being considered as content is purchased.
-This document will serve as a guide for consortium and Advantage selectors and will be updated as experiments and information gathering lead to new models for purchasing.
+The Selection Committee will weigh in on this process and review the document.
+It will serve as a guide for consortium and Advantage selectors and will be updated as experiments and information gathering lead to new models for purchasing.
 This activity would begin in June 2020.